What we do

 - Ensuring that RCGP Scotland continues to be a leading player in primary care development within Scotland

 - Listening to and working with patients, external agencies and members to help deliver the highest standards of general medical practice and excellence in patient care.

 How we work

-- Scottish Council is the main governance committee, which develops and takes forward strategy for RCGP Scotland
+- Scottish Council is the main, democratically elected governance committee, which develops and takes forward strategy for RCGP Scotland

-- Executive Board is a committee of executive officers which meets to prepare discussion and decision material for Council, monitor our work and develop new initiatives or respond to changes in current activities.
+- Executive Board is a committee of executive officers which meets to prepare discussion and decision material for Council, monitor our work and develop new initiatives or responds to changes in current activities.

 Both committees are led by the Chair of RCGP Scotland, Dr Miles Mack.

 RCGP Scotland Awards